 Prepared by Eleven

-According to new research from internet parental control service FamilyEye by Yomojo, Australia’s mums and dads have reported feeling guilty, anxious and embarrassed when it comes to their children’s online habits.
+According to new research from the internet parental control service FamilyEye by Yomojo, Australia’s mums and dads have reported feeling guilty, anxious and embarrassed when it comes to their children’s online habits.

-The report found that 70% of parents report feeling anxious and guilty for not knowing what their children get up to online.
-With a further seven-in-10 Aussie parents also admitting to letting their children browse the internet unaccompanied and one-third of Aussies anxious or embarrassed about the issue, particularly when it comes to the topic of chat room strangers, sexually explicit and violent content.
+The report found that 70% of parents report feeling anxious and guilty for not knowing what their children get up to online, with a further seven-in-10 Aussie parents also admitting to letting their children browse the internet unaccompanied and one-third of Aussies anxious or embarrassed about the issue, particularly when it comes to the topic of chat room strangers, sexually explicit and violent content.

-While many parents feel lost or overwhelmed when it comes to seeking advice on monitoring kids’ internet safety the survey found two-thirds turn to their partner (33%), friend (15%) or family (9%), and good-old Google* (20%).
+While many parents feel lost or overwhelmed when it comes to seeking advice on monitoring kids’ internet safety, the survey found two-thirds turn to their partner (33%), friend (15%) or family (9%), and good-old Google* (20%).